sinn

 newY += y_ini_value;

-To see the character movement code here is the link Character movement code repository
+To view the character movement code, visit the Character movement code repository.

 Animations

-During the development of Sinn I was in charge of integrating into the game all the animations that the artists created for the different characters as well as some objects.
+During the development of Sinn, I was responsible for integrating all the animations created by the artists for the different characters and some objects into the game.

 Others

-In addition to the previous work in Sinn I also did the following jobs:
+In addition to the tasks mentioned, in Sinn, I also carried out the following tasks:

-Another component that I developed were objects that had animations and could be activated at a specific time.
-In addition to activating the animation, they transfer the animation movement to the collider so that the movement is not only graphic, but also physical.
+Another component I developed was for objects that had animations and could be activated at specific moments.
+In addition to activating the animation, they transfer the animation's movement to the collider, so that the movement is not only graphical but also physical.

-This component creates a list of events that occur in a certain order and time.
-These events can be any command that has been programmed into the game, from creating objects, shaking the camera, playing a sound and many others.
+This component allows creating a list of events that occur in a specific order and at set times.
+The events can be any command programmed in the game, such as object creation, camera shake, sound playback, among others.

-This component allows any entity in the game to follow the same movement as the skeleton bone of another entity.
+This component allows any game entity to follow the same movement as the bone of another entity's skeleton.